oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > NOTE 1: The rationale for recommending the alternate form only for the second and subsequent tokens is that a tool might create one token and only later discover that additional tokens are required.
 With this recommendation, the tool does not have to rename the token it has already created.

-> NOTE 2: Redaction tokens have no special meaning in properties not specified as “redactable.”
+> NOTE 2: Redaction tokens have no special meaning in properties not specified as "redactable."

 If for any reason different values are used, they **MAY** be any readily identifiable strings.
 An example of a situation where a SARIF producer might choose a different redaction token is if the string `"[REDACTED]"` occurs in the value of a redactable property in `theRun`.